* LME/ShFE arb: bit.ly/2wZSAEz (Adds closing prices)

 By Zandi Shabalala

-Additional reporting by Melanie Burton in MELBOURNE; Editing by Dale Hudson and Alexander Smith
+Additional reporting by James Regan in Sydney; editing by David Evans and Alexander Smith